sswaringin/forko/readme.md

 `media-query($key: string)`

-Pass in the key of one of your breakpoints set in `$gorko-config['breakpoints']` and this mixin will generate the media query with your configured value.
+Pass in the key of one of your breakpoints set in `$forko-config['breakpoints']` and this mixin will generate the media query with your configured value.

 #### Example